NPC-Worldwide/npcsh/README.md

       npcsh>please read through the markdown files in the docs folder and suggest changes based on the current implementation in the src folder
       ```

-  - **Ask a Generic Question**
-    ```bash
-    npcsh> has there ever been a better pasta shape than bucatini?
-    ```
-    ```
-    Bucatini is certainly a favorite for many due to its unique hollow center, which holds sauces beautifully.
-Whether it's "better" is subjective and depends on the dish and personal
-    preference.
-Shapes like orecchiette, rigatoni, or trofie excel in different recipes.
-Bucatini stands out for its versatility and texture, making it a top contender among pasta shapes!
-    ```

   - **Search the Web**
     ```bash